fiws/clu/README.md

 #### clu.restartMaster(cb)
 Restarts the master process.
-Calls the callback when all workers disconnected
+Calls the callback when all workers have disconnected.

 #### clu.stop(cb)